petrovvlatko/mega-backend/README.md

   * Auth via JWT in http-only cookies
     * Auth is enabled globally
       * Use the ```@SkipAuth``` custom decorator to change any endpoints to public
-    * Password reset functionality is coming in the first week of November, 2023
+    * Password reset functionality
-      * I'll be utilizing Email.JS so send reset emails
+      * I utilized Email.JS so send reset emails but need to rethink that direction.
+      * For now the code to run sending emails is commented out, and instead the url is returned in the response. --- dev and preprod only, though ---

 --